Posts

 AI Test #2 - How Many NHS Visits Are Related to Complications from Patients Seeking Medical Treatment Overseas?

-In this series we compare AI (LLM) output / performance for questions related to public policy.
+In this series we continue to compare AI (LLM) output / performance for questions related to understanding and addressing societal planning and public policy.
+There is not yet any data or estimates… (449 words)

 AI tests